 What if I don't see funding that matches my project?

 First, be sure to look at the specific guidelines of a sponsor's award (not just the summary), as many have broad specifications for project topics.
-Then, try an alternative search engine such as one listed in the Guide to Research.
+Then, try an alternative search engine such as one listed on the Applying for Program/Funding webpage.
 While you are searching for a match, don't hesitate to contact Amy Nothelfer for further assistance.